 Wednesday 10th December 2014

 You can book onto these events and future courses online after registering on our Parenting Channel, details of which can be found on our 'Further information and useful links' page.

 We recommend that you speak to an Adoption Worker for support and further guidance on any of the above topics.
-If you haven't already done so, please contact us on 0800 389 9417 to arrange a telephone call with an Adoption Worker, or complete our online enquiry form if you would like to receive some information in the post.
+If you haven't already done so, please call us on 01473 264800 to arrange a telephone call with an Adoption Social Worker or just to request an information pack.
+Alternatively, you can arrange for us to contact you via email.

 Support - Adoption and Special Guardianship

 Suffolk Adoption Agency also provides support and advice:

 - to those who have adopted a child or children